hellocodeco/old-exist-api-docs/source/index.md

 Hello!
 So you want to take your Exist data and do interesting things with it.
 Great!
 First things first, though: the API can only be accessed by user accounts.
 [Sign up](https://exist.io) if you don't yet have an account.

-This is draft documentation for the official Exist API.
-Both the API and the docs are liable to change at any time, though we'll do our best to document changes here and keep the docs in sync with the API itself.
+Once you do, great!
+You can access all features of the API including writing data to attributes.

+If you're building something on the Exist API we encourage you to [sign up to the API mailing list](https://confirmsubscription.com/h/t/2E3A4057D66FD499) so we can update you on progress (typically we only email a few times a year).

 ## Getting started